csaea/challenges/bash_challenges.md

 ### Challenge 2.1 CPU Resource Flood

-Objective: Use resource exhaustion to simulate a DoS attack.
+Objective: Use resource exhaustion to simulate 1) a DoS attack and 2) a countermeasure.

 0. In one terminal window, run `top` and take note of the total tasks running.
-1. In a second terminal, create a script that uses `dd` to overload the system.
+1. In a second terminal, create a script that iterates over a `dd` command 1000 times to overload the system.
 2. Run script.
 3. Monitor CPU usage with `top` or `htop` to observe the resource consumption.
 4. Write a countermeasure script that limits the amount of processes that can run.
+5. Try running the first script again, and see if your second script is successful.

 Commands/Concepts: `dd`, `top` or `htop`, `ulimit`.